famendola1/Ablaze-Messenger/README.md

 ## Description
 Are you tired of your messaging apps having all these fancy features and options, and just want get back to classic messaging?
 Do you want to expand your social network and connect with people from all over the world?
 Well, Random Messenger is the messenger app for you.
 Random Messenger allows user to chat with random strangers with just the click of a button.
 The simple interface removes all the distracting options like images, documents, emoji's, stickers, etc. and is strickly only text.
 This way there is no need to decipher a sequence of emojis or accidentally sending a random sticker.
 This app is also semi-anonymous, as your username could be whatever you want (i.e. your actual name or a screenname), but profile pictures are replaced with a box filled with the color of your choice.

+## Minimum Viable Product
+The MVP for this application should allow users to sign up, login, and logout and send a message to a random user.
+The MVP should also be able to display the messages sent between users and list the conversations that the user is a part of.
+Also, the MVP should allow a user to coninue a conversation that already existed.

 ## Requirements

 * [Ruby 2.3+](https://www.ruby-lang.org/en/)